 With technologies such as AI continuing to disrupt digital development and public sector operations, digital government leaders need to possess soft skills such as adaptability, problem-solving, critical thinking, and effective communication - and to oversee the development of those competencies within the public sector workforce.
 To secure internal and external support for digitalization for sustainable development, politicians and senior policymakers need to understand how digital government can address public sector deficiencies.
-A successful digital transition requires not only a digital mindset, but also the merging of digital and development policymaking at both the national and local levels.
-Key government positions in digital development vary from one country to another and are reflected in titles such as digital minister, chief information officer, chief digital officer, chief technology officer, chief information security officer, and chief digital information officer, among others.
+A successful digital transition requires not only a digital mindset, but also the merging of digital and development vary from one country to another and are reflected in titles such as digital minister, chief information officer, chief digital officer, chief technology officer, chief information security officer, and chief digital information officer, among others.